Pickled Mustard Green Soup

 Pork Ribs for Soup

 If cooking this soup on the stove, using pork riblets will be more convenient than the back ribs.
 This is because you can chop them into shorter pieces and speed up the cooking time.
 However, the back ribs are more available in the grocery stores.
 If using the back ribs, you must at least separate each rib from the rib racks.
 Therefore, it is better to be cooked in a crockpot.
 If the butcher can chop them into one to two inches long for each piece, that will be perfect.
 These two types of ribs taste just the same but the back ribs are more meaty.
 You can read more clarification from tastingtable.com.
+I found my ribs at Costco and it said “St. Louis” pork ribs on the package.
+I love that they are shorter cut ribs and easy to separate.

 Salty VS Sweet Pickled Mustard Green